Optimization landscapes of variational quantum algorithms: Numerical simulations for the perfect distinguishability case

 \section{Numerical simulations for the perfect distinguishability case}

-In the case that both states $\{\rho_m\}$ and operators $\{O_m\}$ are perfectly distinguishable, it has been proven that there exist no false traps formed by reconcilable critical points.
-As irreconcilable critical points are widely spread over the landscape, it is necessary to further explore whether spuriously irreconcilable optima can exist.
+In the case that both states $\{\rho_m\}$ and operators $\{O_m\}$ are perfectly distinguishable, it has been proven that there exist no false traps formed by simultaneous critical points.
+As non-simultaneous critical points are widely spread over the landscape, it is necessary to further explore whether spuriously non-simultaneous optima can exist.
 To this end, we perform large-scale numerical simulations, and empirical evidence suggests that FTs are likely absent or at least rarely emerge.

 To clarify our findings, we here present an explicit example, in which $p_1=p_2=1/4, p_3=1/2$, and